argosatcore/Pop-dots/README.md

 ## Table of Contents

 - [Pop Shell](#pop-shell): One of the most prominent visual assets that sets the Pop!_OS desktop apart from plain Gnome.
-- [Installation](#installation): For those wanting to install this on their distribution
 - [Shared Features](#shared-features): Behaviors shared between stacking and auto-tiling modes
 - [Stacking Mode](#stacking-mode): Behaviors specific to the stacking mode
 - [Auto-Tile Mode](#auto-tile-mode): Behaviors specific to the auto-tiling mode